-The maximum of the bonus payout can reach 130% of the target for the CEO and 150% of the target for the other members of the Executive Board.
+The bonus payout can reach 130% of the target.
 There is no guarantee for the payout of a minimum bonus.

-Members of the Executive Board can elect to receive part or all of their bonus in the form Nestlé S.A. shares instead of cash.
+A minimum of half of the CEO's bonus is payable in the form of Nestlé S.A. shares.
+Other members of the Executive Board can elect to receive part or all of their bonus in the form Nestlé S.A. shares instead of cash.
 Nestlé S.A. shares taken instead of cash are subject to a three-year blocking period.
-For purposes of the conversion of cash into shares, the conversion value of a Nestlé S.A. share is determined as the average closing price of the last ten trading days of January of the year of the payment of the bonus (CHF 40.53).
+For purposes of the conversion of cash into shares, the conversion value of a Nestlé S.A. share is determined as the average closing price of the last ten trading days of January of the year of the payment of the bonus.
 The value of these shares is determined by taking the conversion value discounted by 16.038% to account for the three-year blocking period.